xhluca/llama-2-local-ui/README.md

 python app.py
 ```

+## Details

 You can modify the content of `app.py` for more control.
-It is a very simple app (~100 lines), so it should be straightforward to understand.
-The streaming part relies on threading and queue, but you shouldn't need to worry about this.
+By default, it uses 4-bit inference (see [blog post](https://huggingface.co/blog/4bit-transformers-bitsandbytes).
+It is a very simple app (~100 lines), so it should be straight forward to understand.
+The streaming part relies on threading and queue, but you probably won't need to worry about that unless you need to change the streaming behavior.